calebpitan/haggle-x-caleb/README.md

 This app is deployed on Heroku using Github Actions as the CI/CD pipeline.
 The deployment is automated and occurs when a pull request is merged after all tests have passed on the development branch.

+The deployment server lives at https://haggle-x-caleb.herokuapp.com/graphql and the playground and intospection are intentionally not disabled.

+Thank you!

+## Copyright & License

+Copyright (c) Caleb Adepitan 2021.
+MIT Licensed